Grubhub: 2022 New York City free lunch promotion

 On May 17, 2022, Grubhub offered a promotional code offering free lunch for those ordering in New York City.
 Grubhub's system and local restaurants were immediately overwhelmed after fielding nearly 6,000 orders per minute.
 Grubhub released a statement the same day stating they let restaurant workers know in advance, but the claim was immediately disputed by workers.
 Multiple outlets regarded the promotion as a "disaster," with restaurants unable to keep up with the demand and insufficient delivery workers available to pick up orders, resulting in wasted food and customers without their meals.
 Restaurants were left facing angry customers, refunded orders, and inability to reach Grubhub's customer service.

 Price disclosure

-In November 2022, Pennsylvania Attorney General Josh Shapiro sued Grubhub claiming that the service failed to properly disclose that prices for food ordered through GrubHub could be higher than the same item ordered at a restaurant.
+In November 2022, Pennsylvania Attorney General Josh Shapiro sued Grubhub, claiming that the service failed to properly disclose that prices for food ordered through GrubHub could be higher than the same item ordered at a restaurant.
 The investigation by the attorney general's office also found that Grubhub would route web traffic from users to microsites that host a restaurant’s menu as well as third-party websites, such as Yelp or Menupages.com.
 Later that same month, a settlement was announced whereby Gruhub would be required to pay $125,000 to several Pennsylvania food banks and be more transparent about its pricing.
 As part of the settlement, GrubHub will be required to add price disclosures to their menu and checkout-pages.

+Food tampering incident

+In October 2023, local media stations KTLA and KABC-TV reported that a restaurant owner in Long Beach, California, had caught a Grubhub delivery driver eating from and then repackaging an order.
+The restaurateur was able to intercept the tampered meal after it had already been delivered.
+The restaurateur wants Grubhub to provide tamper-proof seals, as the current stickers are easily removed "like a piece of Velcro."
+Grubhub declined a request for an interview following the incident, and released a statement:

+We have no tolerance for misconduct on our platform.
+The vast majority of our orders are completed without incident or complaint, and when things don't go as planned, we work hard to make things right.
+Upon hearing of this situation, we took immediate action and suspended the driver from our platform.
+We've also reached out to the diner to address and help resolve the situation.